learn-co-students/python-for-loops-lab-ds-apply-000/README.md

-# For loops
+# For loops Lab

 ### Learning Objectives

+* Understand how for loops can help us reduce repetition
-* Understand the components of a point in a graph, an $x$ value, and a $y$ value
+* Understand the syntax of for loops
-* Understand how to plot a point on a graph, from a point's $x$ and $y$ value
-* Get a sense of how to use a graphing library, like Plotly, to answer questions about our data

 ### Picking up where we last left off